A Daily Writing Practice to Regulate Your Nervous System, Reduce Anxiety, and Ease Chronic Pain

 🙏 A Spiritual Invitation

-And just as David prayed in Psalm 139:23–24:“Search me, O God, and know my heart; test me and know my anxious thoughts.
+And just as David prayed in Psalm 139:23–24: “Search me, O God, and know my heart; test me and know my anxious thoughts.
 Point out anything in me that offends you, and lead me along the path of everlasting life.”

-This could be your invitation too:Perhaps you may allow this emotional work to become a spiritual practice.To welcome God into the process.To believe that you don’t have to figure it all out or carry this alone.
-You can let your healing be held in His holy hands.
+✨ This could be your invitation too: to allow emotional work to become a spiritual practice.
+To welcome God into the process.
+To believe you don’t have to figure it all out or carry it alone.
+You can speak with Him in prayer, pour out your heart in your journal, and let your healing be held in His holy and powerful hands.

 💌 Final Reminder:

-This journaling journey is for you and all of you.No emotion is too messy.
+This journaling journey is for you and all of you.
+No emotion is too messy.
 No memory too big.
 No thought too wild.
 Welcome it all.
 Let it speak.
-Let it move.🕊
+Let it move.
+Let it release. 🕊

 Breathe well my friends,